What is Gene Targeted Therapy?

 Cancer is a group of diseases in which the body's normal self-regulatory mechanisms no longer control the growth of some kinds of cells.
 Cells are frequently exposed to a variety of agents, from both external and internal sources, which damage DNA.
 Even minor DNA damage can have profound effects, causing certain genes to become overactive, to undergo partial or complete inactivation, or to function abnormally.
 Genes control a number of protective pathways in cells that prevent cells from becoming cancerous.
 For example, pathways that transmit signals for a cell to divide have on-off switches to control cell division.
 Cells also have mechanisms that allow them to determine if their DNA has been damaged, and they have pathways to repair that damage or eliminate the cell.
 The failure of any of these protective pathways can lead to the development of cancer.

-Gene targeted therapy is using corresponding medicines against the specific carcinogenic sites (those sites could be a protein molecule or a genetic segment in tumor cells).
+Targeted gene therapy is using corresponding medicines against the specific carcinogenic sites (those sites could be a protein molecule or a genetic segment in tumor cells).
 The medicine would take effect by specially combining carcinogenic sites after entering human body, thus tumor cells would die specifically without affecting normal cells around.
-Briefly, gene targeted therapy aims at a specific gene and then eliminating it.
+Briefly, targeted gene therapy aims at a specific gene and then eliminating it.
 Targeted gene therapy is against disease roots: abnormal genes, this is the fundamental solution for cancer.

 Getting genes into cancer cells